Monkeystation/photanol-com/src/pages/index.md

 ---
 templateKey: index-page
 intro:
-  pretitle: powered by the sun
+  pretitle: A BIOTECH REVOLUTION
   title: |-
-    We transform CO₂
+    We turn CO₂
     into renewable
-    carbon compounds.
+    circular chemicals.
   video:
     file: /img/intro_video.mp4
     poster: /img/intro_video_poster.jpg
 mission:
   pretitle: what we stand for
-  title: Caring for a bright future on this planet, we believe in
+  title: Caring for a bright future on this planet, we believe in restoring
-    restoring balance through human ingenuity and utilising the power of nature.
+    balance through human ingenuity and utilising the power of nature.
   video_item:
     label: Watch brandmovie
     link: ijMRUWfbp88